 It’s such a joy to bake one of his most favourite recipes with our own children now and whilst I’m familiar with Rusks for babies and small children, these kind are intended for adults if they so wish, too!

-There’s something so special about creating recipes handed down through the generations, treasured dishes and bakes enjoyed over the years by those you love.
+There’s something so special about creating recipes handed down through the generations, treasured dishes and bakes enjoyed over the years by those you love FOR those you love.

 The rusks are also perfect for breakfast on the run or as dessert in packed lunches, as well as picnics when the sun shines.